eduardconstantin/azure-cloud-exams/CONTRIBUTING.md

 # Contributing Guidelines

-First off, thank you for considering contributing to Azure Fundamentals Exam Questions.
+First off, thank you for considering contributing to Azure Cloud Exams.

 It's people like you that make this project such a great tool.